 I have been interested in radio since my teen age years.
-To improve reception for a family radio, I built an outdoor antenna from bailing wire and enjoyed the increased reception.
-During college, at night I studied while listening to distant AM stations.
+To improve reception for a family radio, I built an outdoor antenna from bailing wire and enjoyed listening to distant AM stations.
 It was not until after being commissioned in the U.S. Army Signal Corps (Dec 1975) , that my interest in radio communications became relevant to becoming a ham radio operator.
 One of my senior NCOs was a ham, and he would listen to the ham bands on the HF radios.
-I tried to learn Morse code by looking at a cheat sheet and memorizing it, which is definitely not a good or efficient way to learn a new language.
-It was easier to learn conversational German than the code, because I had to speak German which increased my familiarity and knowledge.
+I tried to learn Morse code by looking at a cheat sheet and memorizing it (which is definitely not a good or efficient way to learn a new language).
+It was easier to learn conversational German than the code, because I had to speak German which increased my familiarity and knowledge of the language.

 After returning to the Signal School for the Officers Advanced Course, I started visiting Radio Shack frequently and met up with some other hams.
 In no time, I received my Novice call [KA4IUP] on May 11, 1979, and upgraded to Technician within a year after being assigned to Fort Benning, GA.
 Two of my tactical communications branch instructors were ham radio operators, and they encouraged me to study and sit for my technician upgrade at the FCC office in Atlanta, GA.